ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 # Demographic Service (public)
 This service details used by Pre-Registration portal to maintain the demographic data by providing his/her basic details.

-Kindly refer the below link for Sprint 10 deliverable https://github.com/mosip/mosip/wiki/Pre-Registration-Sprint10-Service
+Kindly refer the below link for current implementation https://github.com/mosip/mosip/wiki/Pre-Registration-Sprint10-Service

+**Future implementation**
+Design has been finalized, implementation is in progress.

 * [POST /applications](#post-applications)
 * [PUT /applications/:preRegistrationId](#put-applicationspreRegistrationid)